advancedforms/advanced-forms/readme.txt

 3. Example of location rules on an ACF field group

 == Changelog ==

+= 1.2.0 =
+* Revised field parsing behind the scenes to more closely match ACF and ensure compatibility.
+This also improves support for clone fields which should now work as expected in combination with entries and `af_get_field`. _Note: clone fields will no longer be expanded in the global fields array. `af_get_field` will return values of cloned fields if referenced by name._
+* Added option to include all fields in emails/success messages.
+Fields will be rendered in a simple and consistent table structure with minimal styling (easily overriden!).
+* Added support for displaying repeaters in emails/success messages.
+* Fixed bug where entry info wasn't displayed
+* Fixed bug where filtering entries by form didn't work

 = 1.1.1 =
 * Added helper function `af_save_field_to_post( $field_key_or_name, $post_id )` for saving submitted fields directly to posts.
 No need to mess with `update_field`!